The Hostages

 By the Numbers

-- The initial November 2023 truce resulted in the release of 105 civilian hostages, including 81 Israelis, 23 Thai nationals, and 1 Filipino
+• The initial November 2023 truce released 105 civilian hostages, including 81 Israelis, 23 Thai nationals, and 1 Filipino

-- By late January 2025, approximately 30 additional hostages were released under the second-stage ceasefire
+• By late February 2025, 33 Israeli and 5 Thai hostages were freed under the second-stage ceasefire

 Those freed represented a wide range of ages and backgrounds—from 4-year-old Abigail Mor (the youngest American-Israeli citizen released, whose parents were killed in the attack) to elderly grandparents in their 70s and 80s who emerged from captivity in frail condition.
 Many children were released alongside their mothers, while the Thai hostages—agricultural workers who had been laboring in Israel—constituted the largest foreign group held captive.